Own your look, protect the visual appearance of your product for up to 10 years.

 Once it passes through the examination process, a ‘Certificate’ of examination is issued, and then the Certified Design may then be enforced against an infringer.

-An Australian Trade Mark Registration only protects you in Australia.
+An Australian Design Registration only protects you in Australia.

-If you wish to protect your Trade Mark overseas, you will need to file separate overseas Trade Mark Applications in the countries of interest or you may be able to file an International Application designating countries that have signed up to an International Agreement.
+If you wish to protect your Design overseas, you will need to file separate overseas Design Applications in the countries of interest.

-Australia has an international agreement allowing Australian Trade Mark applicants to file Trade Mark applications within the first 6 months of the initial Australian Trade Mark application, while retaining the original priority date of the Australian case.
+Australia has an international agreement allowing Australian Design applicants to file Design applications within 6 months of the initial Australian Design application, while retaining the original priority date of the Australian case.

-Each overseas application will go through a separate examination process according to the Trade Mark laws of the relevant country, before being registered.
+Each overseas application will go through a separate examination process according to the Design laws of the relevant country, before being registered.

 Who can apply for a design?